Amirthakatesasairaj105107/Parking-Ticket-Fare-Calculator/C++ Mini Project/2_Architecture/Readme.md

-This folder consists of the UML diagram of the project
+File consists of the UML diagram of the project